Skip to main content

 • Commercial mortgage-backed debt securities

-Some securities that are not included in aggregate indexes, for example because of minimum amount outstanding requirements or those within one year of maturity, may be permissible because they meet the criteria in § 4262.14(d)(1) of the SFA regulation.
+Some securities that are not included in large aggregate bond indexes, for example because of minimum amount outstanding requirements or those within one year of maturity, may be permissible because they meet the criteria in § 4262.14(d)(1) of the SFA regulation.

-By contrast, some securities, like those resold in reliance on SEC Rule 144A or fixed-to-float securities, are included in aggregate bond indexes, but are not permissible IGFI securities.
+By contrast, some securities, like those resold in reliance on SEC Rule 144A, are included in large aggregate bond indexes, but are not permissible IGFI securities.
 Funds based on these indexes are still permissible if they abide by an investment policy that restricts investment predominantly to permissible IGFI securities.
-Other examples of securities that are not permissible IGFI are high yield bonds, convertible bonds, preferred stock, collateralized loan obligations, and annuity purchases.

 Funds, including mutual funds, Exchange-Traded Funds (ETFs), and collective trusts, are permissible IGFI funds if they abide by an investment policy that restricts investment predominantly to permissible IGFI securities.
 Both passively managed index funds and actively managed funds may be permissible.
 Funds that include immaterial amounts of below-investment grade bonds are permissible whether the bonds were investment grade at the time the fund purchased them or not.
 These include, for example, funds: